‘Blue Glow’: Stunning, Aptly-Name Agave

-Agave blue glow is an exceptionally attractive agave that won’t outgrow its space.
-Here’s everything you need to know about planting and caring for this agave hybrid.
+Agave ‘Blue Glow’ is an exceptionally attractive agave that stays compact and won’t outgrow its space.
+It’s aptly named, since in the right light it glows.
+Here’s everything you need to know about planting and caring for this hybrid of two Mexican desert natives.

 blue glow agave